keycult/keycult-resources/pages/mydoc/raffle_info_rules.md

 tags: [drawing]
 sidebar: mydoc_sidebar
 permalink: drawing_info_rules.html
-summary: Explanation of the Keycult drawing system and the rules about entering raffles
+summary: Explanation of the Keycult drawing system and the rules about entering drawings
 ---

 Starting in October 2022, we moved from raffles to drawings.
 Important links: